facebookresearch/nevergrad/docs/adding_an_algorithm.md

 Implementations are however spread into several files:
 - [optimizerlib.py](../nevergrad/optimization/optimizerlib.py): this is the default file, where most algorithms are implemented.
 It also imports optimizers from all other files.
 - [oneshot.py](../nevergrad/optimization/oneshot.py): this is where one-shot optimizers are implemented
-- [differentialevolution.py](../nevergrad/optimization/differentialevolution.py): this is where evolutionary algorithms are implemteted.
+- [differentialevolution.py](../nevergrad/optimization/differentialevolution.py): this is where evolutionary algorithms are implemented.
 - [recastlib.py](../nevergrad/optimization/recastlib.py): this is where we implement ask & tell versions of existing Python implementations which do not follow this pattern.
 The underlying class which helps spawn a subprocess to run the existing implementation into is in [recaster.py](../nevergrad/optimization/recaster.py).
 Hopefully, you won't need this.

 If you implement one new algorithm and if this algorithm is not one-shot/evolutionary/recast, you should implement it into [optimizerlib.py](../nevergrad/optimization/optimizerlib.py).
 If you implement a whole family of algorithms, you are welcome to create a new corresponding file.